Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Tikhonov regularization

 \subsection{Finite-dimensional approximation}

-For numerical minimization of $\mathcal{T}_{\alpha,\yd}$ the typically infinite-dimensional space $\X$ is approximated by a sequence of finite-dimensional subspaces $(\X_\ttm)$.
-Simultaneously, $\opo$ is approximated by a sequence of operators $(\opo_{\ttn})$.
-In order to obtain a convergent scheme, these two approximations must be appropriately balanced with $\alpha$ and $\delta$.
+For the numerical realization of Tikhonov regularization the typically infinite-dimensional space $\X$ is approximated by a sequence of finite-dimensional subspaces $(\X_\ttm)_{\ttm \in \N}$.
+Simultaneously, $\opo$ is approximated by a sequence of operators $(F_\ttn)_{\ttn \in \N}$.
+Moreover, we account for the practical limitation that it might not be possible to solve the resulting minimization problems exactly.
+Therefore, defining